At 12 hrs/week

-This program has been created specifically for students who are interested in machine learning, AI, and/or deep learning, and who have a working knowledge of Python programming, including numpy and pandas.
-Outside of that Python expectation and some familiarity with calculus and linear algebra, it's a very beginner-friendly program.See detailed requirements.
+This program has been created specifically for students who are interested in machine learning, AI, and/or deep learning, and who have a working knowledge of Python programming, including NumPy and pandas.
+Outside of that Python expectation and some familiarity with calculus and linear algebra, it's a beginner-friendly program.See detailed requirements.

 Get your first taste of deep learning by applying style transfer to your own images, and gain experience using development tools such as Anaconda and Jupyter notebooks.

-Learn how to build convolutional networks and use them to classify images (faces, melanomas, etc.) based on objects that appear in them.
+Learn how to build convolutional networks and use them to classify images (faces, melanomas, etc.) based on patterns and objects that appear in them.
 Use these networks to learn data compression and image denoising.Dog-Breed Classifier

 Mat is a former physicist, research neuroscientist, and data scientist.
 He did his PhD and Postdoctoral Fellowship at the University of California, Berkeley.